MFlowCode/MFC/docs/documentation/case.md

 - `%%element_on` specifies the element number of the transducer array that is on.
 The element number starts from 1.
 If all elements are on, set `%%element_on` to 0.

-- `%%element_spacing_angle` specifies the spacing angle between adjacent transducer in radian.
+- `%%element_spacing_angle` specifies the spacing angle between adjacent transducer in radians.
 The total aperture (`%%aperture`) is set, so each transducer element is smaller if `%%element_spacing_angle` is larger.

 - `%%element_polygon_ratio` specifies the ratio of the polygon side length to the aperture diameter of each transducer element in a circular 3D transducer array.
 The polygon side length is calculated by using the total aperture (`%%aperture`) as the circumcicle diameter, and `%%num_elements` as the number of sides of the polygon.
 The ratio is used specify the aperture size of each transducer element in the array, as a ratio of the total aperture.